ably/ably-go/UPDATING.md

 result.Wait()
 ```

-You **now** need to supply a context, as this method is now blocking:
+**Starting with version 1.2.0**, you must supply a context, as this method is now blocking:

 ```go
 // block until the publish operation completes or is cancelled